Walter de Havilland: Go

 Whilst in Japan, de Havilland discovered the game of Go and became quite obsessed with it.
 Although not the first Westerner to take up the game, he was, according to writer John Fairbairn, the first with a reasonably high level of skill in the game.
 His teacher was Yoshida Toshio; a game between the two of them from 1908 was considered good enough for publication in the magazine Gokai Shinpo, with commentary from Iwata Kei (later President of the Hoensha).
 In 1910, de Havilland published a short work entitled The ABC of Go; the National War-Game of Japan, which brought him minor celebrity in the Go-playing world.

 Family

-De Havilland was the father of actresses Olivia de Havilland and Joan Fontaine, both of whom were born in Tokyo while he resided there, to his first wife, Lilian Augusta.
-In 1919 she took them both to live in California.
-His daughters reportedly took second place to his love of Go, and his obsession with the game affected his ability to engage fully with his family.
+With his first wife, Lilian Augusta de Havilland Fontaine, De Havilland was the father of actresses Olivia de Havilland and Joan Fontaine, both of whom were born in Tokyo while he resided there.
+In 1919 she took both girls to live in California.
+His wife and children reportedly took second place to his love of Go, and his obsession with the game affected his ability to engage fully with his family.

 After Lilian divorced him in 1925, he remarried twice; first to Yuki Matsukura (previously his housemaid) and later to Rosemary Beaton Connor.
 In 1931, his daughter Joan, then thirteen years old, went to Japan to live with him but returned several years later to the United States.

 The brothers Geoffrey and Hereward de Havilland, of aviation fame, were his nephews.